HMS Ambush (P418)

 HMS Ambush (P418/S68/S18), was an Amphion-class submarine of the Royal Navy, built by Vickers Armstrong and launched 24 September 1945.

 In 1948 she took part in trials of the submarine snorkel.
 In 1951 she heard and decoded a distress message from HMS Affray, which was sunk with the ultimate loss of all 75 hands.
 In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.

 Design

 Like all Amphion-class submarines, Ambush had a displacement of 1360 LT when at the surface and 1590 LT while submerged.
-It had a total length of 293 ft 6 in, a beam of 22 ft 4 in, and a draught of 18 ft 1 in.
+She had a total length of 293 ft 6 in, a beam of 22 ft 4 in, and a draught of 18 ft 1 in.
 The submarine was powered by two Admiralty ML eight-cylinder diesel engines generating a power of 2150 hp each.
-It also contained four electric motors each producing 625 hp that drove two shafts.
-It could carry a maximum of 219 t of diesel, although it usually carried between 159 and 165 t.
+She also contained four electric motors each producing 625 hp that drove two shafts.
+She could carry a maximum of 219 t of diesel, although she usually carried between 159 and 165 t.